-Thursday 11 October – we will be having a we will have a little gathering after the run at Megan’s house (right next to ASL) to talk about the race (which should be announced in the next week or two).
+Thursday 10 October – we will be having a we will have a little gathering after the run (location TBD) to talk about the race (which should be announced in the next few weeks).
 It will be a chance to hear from some former beginners about their experience, ask any questions and just be social.

 Now that we are a few weeks in to the program, we wanted to give a bit more information on shoes, nutrition and aches/pains.

 Shoes – if you are feeling like you want/need a new pair of shoes, you can go out at any time now and buy some.
 Runners Need and the Asics store on Oxford St both do gait analysis and will help you find the proper shoe.
 However, you do not need to go out and buy a new pair of shoes if you are feeling like yours are fine.
 There may be a point when we will advise you to get a new pair of shoes because if yours are getting old, they won’t have the support you will need as we start to increase our run times.
 But for now, as long as you’re comfortable, you’re fine.